-Talking to a Local Personal Injury Attorney
+Talk to a Southern California Personal Injury Attorney

 People have filed two types of lawsuits against Gilead – personal injury and a California consumer class action.
 Personal injury claims are individual cases of harm.
 A class action combines cases of an entire group of people who have suffered a similar type of harm.
 A mass tort groups people together if they’ve suffered different harms but all from the same defective or dangerous pharmaceutical product.